 For more than half a century, the camaraderie built among guests and staff continues to be enhanced by food that nourishes, delights the eye, and pleases the palate.

-We plate and serve breakfast and dinner for a single-seating meal in the dining rooms of each lodge.
+We plate and serve breakfast and dinner in the dining rooms of each lodge, arranging the tables for family-style seating.
 One entrée is featured at each meal.
 There are always vegetarian options at breakfast and a vegetarian entrée each night at dinner.

 Following breakfast, we set out a full spread of sandwich makings, including lunch bread from our bakery, sandwich spreads, roasted vegetables, and sliced meat roasted in-house.
 Fill the remainder of your lunch sack with fresh fruit, carrot sticks, homemade trail mix, and fresh cookies.
 Whether on a naturalist-guided hike or canoeing with your family across Wonder Lake, there is no need to return to the lodges, as you have lunch along wherever the day should take you.